-On this page you are able to browse through the most recent painting lessons and discover what's available through membership.
-If you're not a member and would like to join the online watercolour school click 'subscribe' to find out more about the different pricing plan options or if you would like to join the physical classes complete the contact form and I will get in touch with you!
+On this page you are able to browse through the most recent watercolour projects and discover what's available through membership.
+If you're not a member and would like to join the Online Watercolour School click 'subscribe' to find out more about the different pricing plan options or if you would like to join my In-Person classes complete the contact form and I will get in touch with you!

 In this lesson, let nature inspire you and learn how to develop your brushwork skills using direct painting techniques.
 Use your brush to draw basic shapes and develop these using different colour and layering techniques.
 Then discover how to use a selection of autumnal elements to create your own composition.